rmari/homer/README.md

 the same idea of a simple set of commands interpreted to render an intentionally basic representation of 3D data.

-Homer is still in development stage, so some bugs or early design flaws are to be expected :) Also, so far not all of Yaplot features are available.
-As of v0.3, Yaplot-style command files containing lines, sticks, circles, polygons and texts are processed by Homer.
+So far not all of Yaplot features are available.
+As of v0.4, Yaplot-style command files containing lines, sticks, circles, polygons and texts are processed by Homer.
 The layer, color and radius commands are supported.
 Most display features offered by Yaplot are available, the only notable exception being the perspective control.
 Also the possibility to display multiple input files is still very primitive in Homer.
-As an original feature, on can translate the field of view.
+As an original feature, on can translate the field of view, or add a title text.

 <h2> Installation </h2>

 Homer needs a Python 2.7 interpreter and the numpy and PySide packages.
 You can install these packages individually or get them through a Python distribution like [Anaconda](https://store.continuum.io/cshop/anaconda/) or [Enthought](https://www.enthought.com/products/epd/).

 You can run Homer as follows: